SoftwareAG/c8y-docs/content/protocol-integration/lora-actility-bundle/deprovision-device.md

 layout: redirect
 ---

 You can deprovision a LoRa device in the ThingPark platform.
 This means that the device will no longer be connected to the network.
-Its history data will still be available in Cumulocity IoT, but the device will be deleted in ThingPark.
+Its history data will still be available in {{< product-name-1 >}}, but the device will be deleted in ThingPark.

 To deprovision a device, navigate to the respective device in the Device Management application under **All devices**.
 Click **More** in the top right and select **Deprovision device**.